webmakaka/javadev.org/website/01-docs/05-examples/03-simple_java_project_with_jsf_and_facelets/index.md

 ---
 layout: page
 title: Simple java project with jsf and facelets
+description: Simple java project with jsf and facelets
+keywords: Simple java project with jsf and facelets
 permalink: /examples/simple_java_project_with_jsf_and_facelets/
 ---

 <strong>Simple java project with jsf and facelets:</strong>

 <br/><br/>